ginobaltazar7/MarketingDS/README.md

 Based on Cutting-Edge Marketing Analytics by Venkatesan, Farris and Wilcox

 ## Work in Progress
-This library is a work-in-progress, and alpha-stage development.
+This library is a work-in-progress, and is in alpha-stage development.